ndecavel/msds631_final_project/README.md

 ## Demo
 Here is a brief demo of our application at work.
 On the left is every tenth frame of an unseen dash cam video after the YOLOv5 model is applied.
-This implementation is quite successful, as one can see for the most part that only the cars have green bounding boxes around them (and other vehicles such as trucks do not).
-As one can see, the cars are identified in each frame, and those bounding box and still frames are fed into our classification model.
+This implementation is quite successful as for the most part only the cars have green bounding boxes around them and other vehicles such as trucks do not.
+As one can see, the cars are identified in each frame, and those bounding boxes and still frames are fed into our classification model.
 On the right is the distribution of car makes resulting from our model in that particular image:

 ![](https://github.com/ndecavel/msds631_final_project/blob/main/images/mygif.gif)